iseessel/Ruby-Maverick-MVC/README.md

 - Create your appropriate controller methods (make sure you have appropriate routes for them!)

 #### #render(template_name)
-- Sends back a response, rendering the appropriate template found in the file tree: `./views/#controller_name/template_name.html.erb`
+- Sends back a response, rendering the appropriate template found in the file tree at: `./views/#controller_name/template_name.html.erb`
+- NB: If you don't call render in your controller method, it will automatically render `./views/#controller_name/method_name.html.erb`

 #### #redirect_to(url)
-- Sends back a response, redirecting the requester to the url.
+- Redirects the requester to the url.

+#### #session[key], #session[key]=
+- Ability to access and set the cookies of our user.
+Key may be a string or a symbol.
+Session objects are hash-like.

+#### #flash[key], #flash[key]=
+- Sets/access a cookie that will persist for ONE response cycle.
+Flash objects are hash-like.

+#### #flash.now[key], #flash.now[key]
+-  Sets a key value pair, that can be access during this response cycle.

+#### ::protect_from_forgery
+- Protects website from CSRF attacks, using requiring an authenticity token in the form and a user's cookie.
+HIGHLY SUGGESTED

-#### #session
+#### #form_authenticity_token
-- Creates a session object, consisting of the cookies brought in by our user.
-We can set our users session cookies using `session[]=` or access into our users session using `session[]`.
+- Generates a form authenticity token.
+You must use these in your form if you are using ::protect_from_forgery